All Episodes

 We don't pay for anything.

-Um, but uh the left loves its TED Talks.
+But the left loves its TED Talks.

 Go on.

-So we so all these years we disagree.
+So all these years we disagree.

 No, no, that was back in 2010 when I worked with you.

-Sorry, go on though.
+Sorry, go on, though.

 Go on.

-Uh but you did work, but you've been on TV a lot.
+But you've been on TV a lot.

 I care about your family.